demansou/flask_motif_analyzer/README.md

 --------------------------------------------------------------------
 If you noticed in the Apache2 config file, the directory link to `flask_motif_analyzer` was `/var/www`.
 This is the default location of Apache's web server and it's good to follow the config.
 However, we're going to make it simple and maintain the default user/group settings for our file now.
 `sudo ln -s /home/ubuntu/flask_motif_analyzer /var/www`
-*If you want more security, go ahead and move the directory over.
-It's fairly easy to do so.*

 # more to come...
 12. MongoDB setup